 Upgrade all of the data sources participating in the farm.

-If needed, add all of the components to the device list in the RUM Console.
+If needed, add all of the components to the device list in the NAM Console.

 After upgrade, there is no need to perform any post upgrade reconfiguration.
 The upgrade applies the new farm concept in the following way:

 |Legacy Farm Definitions||Current Farm Definitions|